Skip to content

 def _is_known_field(self, python_key: str, field_order: list[str]) -> bool:

-"""Check if a field name is valid for this object type.
+"""Check whether *python_key* is a valid field name for this object.

 """